 The Michigan Career Placement Association is a professional organization whose goal is to provide direction, placement, and leadership services to all personnel who assist in the placement of all students into work-based learning experiences.

 Services to the employing community and to students, graduates, out-of-school youth, and adults is based on individual needs.
 The placement process must maintain the highest standards of quality, integrity, and efficiency to the benefit of employers and the various client groups.

-MCPA President’s Post
+MCPA President’s Message

 Be a part of improving student career preparation.